DarthKoder/Star-Wars-Question-Raider/readme.md

 * One issue I came across was that the "Next" button was not working when pressed.
    - After rigorous testing and trial and error, I realised that I have the button disabled and had to enable it by editing code and moving the diplayNextQuestion function to the top.

-* Another bug I had was that, while testing, I found that when i was going through the questions and it was surpassing the 10 question limit and had not end.
+* Another bug I had was that, while testing, I found that when I was going through the questions and it was surpassing the 10 question limit and had not end.
    - This was due having the code wrong for hiding the "Next" button and displaying the "Finish" button, which in turn,  never made it possible to end the game and bring up the results screen.

 * The biggest issue I had after testing the game cycle and finish button appearing, was that the game was only displaying 4 questions before initializing the "Finish" button.